Outreach Monks

 • Repeated topical coverage that reinforces the site’s subject matter expertise

-• Well-structured internal linking that passes authority toward priority pages
+• Well-structured internal vs external links architecture that passes authority toward priority pages

 What is increasingly visible in campaign data is that a site with tighter topical focus and relevant mentions can outperform a broader competitor with higher domain authority on specific commercial keywords, because Google can more clearly identify what the site is genuinely authoritative about.